scalalandio/chimney/docs/docs/supported-patching.md

 | `None`            | `None`         | `None`          |
 | `Some(value)`     | `None`         | **???**         |

-When a `patch.f` contains some value, it’s immediately used for replacing field in target object (rows 1 and 2), regardless of original object field value.
-When both field are `None`, patching result is also `None` (row 3).
+When a `patch.f` contains some value, it’s immediately used for replacing a field in the target object (rows 1 and 2), regardless of the original object field value.
+When both field are `None`, the patching result is also `None` (row 3).

-But if original object contains a some value, but patch comes with a `None`, we can do two things:
+But if the original object contains a some value, but the patch comes with a `None`, we can do two things:

   - clear value in target object (replace it with None)
-  - or ignore updating this particular field (as in previous section)
+  - or ignore updating this particular field (as in the previous section)

-Both choices may have perfect sense, depending on the context.
-By default, Chimney does the former (clears the value), but it also gives a simple way to always ignore `None` from patch with `.ignoreNoneInPatch` operation.
+Both choices may make perfect sense, depending on the context.
+By default, Chimney does the former (clears the value), but it also gives a simple way to always ignore `None` from the patch with `.ignoreNoneInPatch` operation.

 !!! example